microsoft/FluidFramework/tools/generator-fluid/README.md

 # Congratulations!
 You've started building your own Fluid Component.
 # Let us help you get set up.
 Once we're done, you can start coding!
 # ?
-What the name of your component? helloworld
+What the name of your new component? helloworld
 # ?
 Which view framework would you like to start with?
 (Use arrow keys)
 # > react
 #   vanillaJS